 As a junior Java developer, you weave intricate webs of code and identify issues if and when they arise.
 From building compelling apps to swatting complex technical bugs, you’ve proven yourself to be a rising star in the software development space.

 You’ve already dabbled in many projects, but your most important project yet still lies ahead—finding a new job.
-For that, you’ll need a stellar resume, but how do you effectively showcase all your skills on a single-page sheet?
+For that, you’ll need to create a resume that captures attention, but how do you effectively showcase all your skills on a single-page sheet?

 We’ve got your back.
 Our junior Java developer resume examples and resume tips helped programmers like you kickstart their careers.
 Here’s how you can spruce up your application, create a cover letter and land more interviews.